kaBeech/advent-of-code-solutions/Day1/retrospective.md

 computer, and let me tell ya - Deno is so much quicker and simpler to set up from scratch than Node.JS!
-I started out using Node.JS because I have more experience with it and figured it would be easier to remember how to do anything unusual in Node.JS than it would be to try to figure out something I've never tried in Deno before.
+I started out using Node.JS because I have more experience with it and figured it would be quicker and easier to remember how to do anything unusual in Node.JS than it would be to try to figure out something I've never tried in Deno before.
 The opposite proved to be the case and I plan to continue using Deno for the remainder of this project

 ### Takeaways